 - 14.5 The Audit, Crime & Disorder and Scrutiny Committee carries out the role of an Audit Committee as identified in CIPFA's "Audit Committees Practical Guidance for local authorities".
 The Committee produces an Annual Report to Council which covers the work of internal audit.
 This Committee meets throughout the year and monitors specific areas of governance including performance management, risk management and internal audit; it receives the Head of Internal Audit's Year end opinion.
-As a Scrutiny Committee, it also conducts a number of specific reviews. - 14.6 In 2019/20, the Committee met 4 times and reviewed progress against the audit plan, progress in implementing recommendations, and risk management arrangements.
-The Committee annually reviews how effective it has been in overseeing the arrangements in their annual report to Council.
-Due to Covid-19, the annual report for 2019/20 has not yet been presented to Council, but will be brought forward to full Council during 2020/21. - 14.7 External Audit is provided by Grant Thornton, who were appointed through Public Sector Audit Appointments Ltd (PSAA).
+As a Scrutiny Committee, it also conducts a number of specific reviews. - 14.6 In 2020/21, the Committee met 3 times including one special meeting to approve the 19/20 Annual Governance Statement and reviewed progress against the audit plan, progress in implementing recommendations, and risk management arrangements.
+The Committee annually reviews how effective it has been in overseeing the arrangements in their annual report to Council. - 14.7 External Audit is provided by Grant Thornton, who were appointed through Public Sector Audit Appointments Ltd (PSAA).
 The statutory accounts have been audited and Grant Thornton have issued an unqualified opinion and value for money assurance.

-15 Issues from 2018/19
+15 Issues from 2019/20

-15.1 The implementation of the actions identified in 2018/19 have been monitored and reported in detail to the Audit, Crime & Disorder and Scrutiny Committee as part of the arrangements for approving the AGS.
+15.1 The implementation of the actions identified in 2019/20 have been monitored and reported in detail to the Audit, Crime & Disorder and Scrutiny Committee as part of the arrangements for approving the AGS.